Applications now being accepted!

-The Diversity and Outreach Committee of the NIDA Intramural Research Program (IRP) will fund outstanding postdoctoral candidates, in both clinical and basic sciences, who are interested in studying topics aligned with the mission of NIDA and a strong desire for interactions and collaboration with the labs in the IRP.
+The NIDA Intramural Research Program (IRP) will fund outstanding postdoctoral candidates, in both clinical and basic sciences, who are interested in studying topics aligned with the mission of NIDA and a strong desire for interactions and collaboration with the labs in the IRP.
 Applications are accepted on a rolling basis and reviewed quarterly.

 The Scientific Director’s Fellowship for Diversity in Research (SDFDR) for Postdoctoral Fellows is a research fellowship experience that seeks to prepare a diverse group of fellows to excel and achieve future opportunities in the field of addiction science.
 This program is designed for those who have earned (or are within a few months of earning) a doctoral degree (PhD, MD, DDS, or the equivalent) and have no more than five years of relevant research experience since receipt of their most recent doctoral degree, and are interested in conducting an highly mentored, yet independent, research project in a team setting.